 Voter Fraud.
 A Jewish Issue?American Jews have traditionally been at the forefront of the struggle for expanding voting rights.
 But as political conservatism has gained a stronger foothold, a small but highly influential group of Jews has switched allegiance.

-PHOTO From right to left: Ami Horowitz, Dennis Prager, Mark Levin & Edward Blum
+PHOTO From left to right: Ami Horowitz, Dennis Prager, Mark Levin & Edward Blum

 It was 1908, and New York City was in the midst of its biggest wave of Jewish immigration.
 As election time approached, city officials, worried about the potential electoral boost these new immigrants would give socialist presidential candidate Eugene Debs, took action.
 Strict voter registration requirements were already in place in New York, forcing residents to register every year, supposedly as a way to prevent fraud.
 Now, another hurdle was introduced, one that could only be seen as a way to disenfranchise Jewish voters: Registration days were set for Saturdays, and once a year on a Monday—except that the Monday in question was Yom Kippur.
 This obvious attempt to suppress Jewish votes was not unusual at the time.
 Minorities were routinely blocked from participating in the electoral system, and Jews were no exception.

 As Jews assimilated into American society, Jewish Americans, who vote at higher rates than many other groups, quickly moved from being the victims of voter suppression to leading the fight to ensure voting rights for all.
 “For many Jewish immigrants, voting was tremendously exciting, because they came from countries where they couldn’t vote,” says Jonathan Sarna, professor of American Jewish history at Brandeis University.
 “As a Jew, you always wanted to vote.
 It was an obligation.”